 Now, consider the closure of the (mathematically interpreted) set of equations in RIC2 under the inferences licensed by real analysis.
 A subset of the expressions in this set are assigned physical truth conditions by the interpretation RIC1.
 The expressions in this subset, under that physical interpretation, constitute the informational content of the representation.
 This then allows us to see how such a representation can support surrogative reasoning about the target system via mathematical reasoning about the real numbers.
-Whatever results we can derive purely mathematically in real analysis by means of the equations in RIC2 can be brought to bear on the physical target system by interpreting them according to the interpretation rules in RIC1, provided that RIC1 supplies those results with physical truth conditions.
-Since such physically interpreted claims are by definition part of the informational content of the representation, such inferences preserve truth on the condition that all of the representation's informational content is true, and are therefore licensed by the representation.
+Whatever results we can derive purely mathematically in real analysis by means of the equations in RIC2 can be brought to bear on the physical target system by interpreting them according to the interpretation.
+Since such physically interpreted claims are by definition part of the informational content of the representation, such inferences preserve truth on the condition that all of the representation.